okonomichiyaki/supercat/010-campaign.md

 *(Since the bot may reshuffle the action card deck this is to ensure Event cards do not occur more frequently than in multiplayer games)*

+## Edicts

+If the bot is the First Regent, check the bot's Fate to determine if it will change the policy.
+If Fate does not dictate which policy to change to, choose a policy aligned with an ambition the bot is currently contending.
+While enforcing the policy, if a rival has no pieces for Imperial Demand and has no agent, roll 1d6 and make the rival an Outlaw on 5 or 6.

 ## Summits

 If bot is given the opportunity to call a Summit, via Event card or the Imperial Council, roll 1d6 and apply DRMs below.
 Bot will call a Summit on a result of 5-6.